francescogerardomarra/its/modulo26/4_security.md

     - In this case, Spring Security typically returns a **401 Unauthorized** HTTP status code, indicating that the credentials were invalid or the user does not exist.

 - **Step 10**: If authentication is successful, Spring Security proceeds to handle the request, applying any security policies such as role-based access control (RBAC) or any other configured rules (e.g. permission checks) before granting access to the requested resource.

+- **Step 11**: After the initial successful authentication, each subsequent request from the client must include the **username and password** in the `Authorization` header again, as Basic Authentication is stateless.

+- **Step 12**: Since **Basic Authentication** is stateless, the server does not retain any memory of the previous request.
+Each request is treated independently, requiring the client to send the **credentials** every time.

+- **Step 13**: If the **client omits** the `Authorization` header or sends **incorrect credentials**, Spring Security will respond with a **401 Unauthorized** status code, prompting the client to resend valid credentials.

+- **Step 14**: If the client resends the **correct credentials** in the `Authorization` header, Spring Security will repeat the authentication process:
+    - The **`JdbcUserDetailsManager`** will query the database again to verify the credentials, check the user’s **enabled status**, and retrieve the **hashed password**.

+- **Step 15**: This process repeats for each HTTP request.
+Even if the user has been authenticated once, the server will not remember the authentication for subsequent requests unless another mechanism (e.g., session management or tokens) is used.

 ---